CalaisCalle/DSA/README.md

 For now, there are two:

   - Grokking Algorithms, Aditya Y. Bhargava, Manning
+    - This is the main source for this repo
   - Introduction to Algorithms, 4th Ed,  Thomas H. Cormen & Charles E. Leiserson, MIT Press
+    - Secondary source, used where the first has no implementation or if this one contains a better one.

 ## Comments: